 - Schools can choose to work with Lead Providers accredited by the Department for Education who will design and deliver a programme of face-to-face and online training to ECTs and their Mentors.
 This programme is funded by the Department for Education.
-ECF based training providers include; Best Practice Network (BPN), Education Development Trust (EDT), Teach First, Ambition Institute, The National Institute of Teaching (NIoT) and University College London (UCL).
-How to set up training for early career teachers - GOV.UK (www.gov.uk)

-• Schools deliver their own training using DfE accredited materials and resources (Core Induction Programme - CIP)
+ECF based training providers include; Education Development Trust (EDT), Teach First, Ambition Institute, The National Institute of Teaching (NIoT) and University College London (UCL).
+How to set up training for early career teachers GOV.UK (www.gov.uk) - Schools deliver their own training with the option to use DfE accredited materials and resources (School-Led)

-Current fee for registering with HISP TSH AB for this approach is £185 per ECT per year, with the addition of an annual charge of £525 per school as this programme requires annual Fidelity checking.
+This option carries an annual charge of £525 per school as this programme requires annual Fidelity checking.

 - Schools use freely available DfE accredited materials to design and deliver their own ECT and Mentor training programme.
+It is at the school's discretion to what extent they utilise these materials (in full or in part) to structure and inform their School Led programme.
 These materials have been accredited by the Department for Education and quality assured by the Education Endowment Foundation.
-Core ECF-based training materials are available from; Education Development Trust (EDT), Teach First, Ambition Institute and University College London (UCL).
+ECTP materials are available from; National Institute of Teaching (NIoT) and University College London (UCL).